realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocamltop)(name async/main.topscript)(part 7))
 ```

-Thus, `Deferred.bind d f` takes a deferred value `d` and a function f
+`Deferred.bind d f` takes a deferred value `d` and a function f that
-that is to be run with the value of `d` once it's determined.
-The
+is to be run with the value of `d` once it's determined.
+You can
+think of `Deferred.bind` as a kind of sequencing operator, and what
+we're doing is essentially taking an asynchronous computation `d` and
+tacking on another stage comprised by the actions of the function `f`.

-call to `Deferred.bind` returns a new deferred that becomes determined
+At a more concrete level, the call to `Deferred.bind` returns a new
-when the deferred returned by `f` is determined.
-It also implicitly
+deferred that becomes determined when the deferred returned by `f` is
-registers with the scheduler an _Async job_ that is responsible for
+determined.
+It also implicitly registers with the scheduler an _Async
-running `f` once `d` is determined.
+job_ that is responsible for running `f` once `d` is determined.

 Here's a simple use of bind for a function that replaces a file with
 an uppercase version of its contents.